BBaoVanC/bbaovanc.com/content/blog/swapfile-guide/index.md

 [always-add-swap]: https://haydenjames.io/linux-performance-almost-always-add-swap-space/

-### Should you use a swapfile?
+### Should you use a swap file or partition?

-Swap partitions should be preferred because swapfiles tend to be slower and more complex, especially if hibernating.
-A swapfile might be preferred due to its flexibility (easy to resize), but if you use [LVM][lvm-archwiki] then you can easily resize the swap partition anyways.
+Swap partitions should be preferred because swapfiles tend to be slower and slightly more complex to set up, especially if hibernating.
+A swapfile might be preferred due to its flexibility (ease to resize), but if you use [LVM][lvm-archwiki] then you can easily resize the swap partition anyways.

 [lvm-archwiki]: https://wiki.archlinux.org/title/LVM